csci5117s23/project-2-maryj/README.md

 <img src="/low-fidelity-mockups/Home.png" width=25%>

-**Description:** Home page where user can see a curated list of restaraunts in their area.
+**Description:** Home page where user can see a curated list of restaurants in their area.

 ### Likes Page

 <img src="/low-fidelity-mockups/Likes.png" width=20%>

-**Description:** Page where user can see their liked restaraunts.
+**Description:** Page where user can see their liked restaurants.

 ### Favorites Page

 <img src="/low-fidelity-mockups/Favorites.png" width=20%>

-**Description:** Page where user can see their favorited restaraunts.
+**Description:** Page where user can see their favorited restaurants.

 ### Location page